Middle East And Africa Biofertilizers Market Size and Share

 Recent Industry Developments

 • August 2024: Biogrand, an Egyptian biofertilizer manufacturer, has allocated SAR 25 million (USD 6.6 million) for a new venture in Saudi Arabia.
-In collaboration with Saudi investors, they plan to establish a factory by the end of February 2025.
+In collaboration with Saudi investors, they established a factory by the end of February 2025.
 This project aims to fulfill the demand in the Saudi market and export 50% of its production to four Arab countries.

 • August 2024: Legume Technology, an agri-biotech firm, has received approval to manufacture biofertilizers tailored for African markets.
 This initiative aims to make biofertilizer technology a cost-effective and readily available agricultural resource for small-scale producers across Africa.